Brainstorming a Name for your Website or Blog

 Checking if your Domain Name is Available

 Hopefully at this point you have a few good domain names.
-Use the form below to see if your idea for a website name is available to buy.
+You can check on Namecheap to see if your idea for a website name is available to buy.

 Buying the Website Domain and Hosting

-If you're a beginner and ready to start right away than I would recommend making things as simple as possible - go sign-up at Bluehost to buy your domain name and hosting at the same time.
-Hosting at Bluehost is usually under four or five dollars a month plus the domain name is free - a good deal for a beginner website with small starting traffic.
+If you're a beginner and ready to start right away than I would recommend making things as simple as possible - go check out Bluehost for their hosting.
+Bluehost is usually a good deal for a beginner website with small starting traffic but you will outgrow it if you get substantial traffic in the future.

 Creating a Website Name